Pet Dental Exams

 Why Is Pet Dental Care So Important?

-Routine pet dental care prevents tooth and mouth decay.
+Routine pet dental care is more than tooth and mouth decay.
 You can prevent serious problems with regular dental visits to the veterinarian.
-Mouth pain may prevent your cherished pet from eating.
+If left undetected or managed, mouth pain may prevent your cherished pet from eating.
 Broken teeth or open wounds in the mouth allow infections and dangerous bacteria to enter your animal's bloodstream.
-Once in your pet's bloodstream, the infection will spread or even cause sepsis, which can turn fatal.

 Routine Dental Care for Puppies and Kittens